-Named the 5th most beautiful place in the world by the National Geographic Magazine, the Torres del Paine National Park is another phenomenal destination in Patagonia.
-In fact, this national park may be one of the most popular in Chile.
+Named the 5th most beautiful place in the world by National Geographic Magazine, Torres del Paine National Park is another phenomenal destination in Patagonia.
+In fact, this national park may be one of the most popular in all of Chile.

-This top destination has recieved international fame as Chile has turned into one of the top countries to travel to in 2018.
+This destination has also received international fame as Chile has turned into one of the top travel destinations of recent years.

 Bordering Argentina’s Los Glaciares National Park to the north, this immense national park is just a few hours from Calafate, offering visitors traveling in Argentina another prime attraction in the Patagonia region.
 This means that it’s easy to combine both a visit to Los Glaciares National Park and Perito Moreno Glaciar in Calafate, Argentina as well as Torres del Paine National Park in Chile.